Quizzie/server-layer-bug/README.md

 ## Demonstration of a possible Akka HTTP server layer bug
+The `bug.serverlayer.ServerLayerTest` is a test which uses the `Http().serverLayer` as an HTTP parser.
+It sends an HTTP request through the `Http().serverLayer` and then an HTTP reply in the other direction.

+The test in the master branch shows that it works correctly in Akka HTTP version 1.0.

 ### Gradle Commands Overview
  * clean - deletes previous build